ceesroele/ceesroele.github.io/README.md

 > RoBERTa / mBERT / Marian / python / transformers / parameter tuning / automated testing

+# Portfolio Sweep

+While being Scrum Master lead I wanted an overview of the planned and completed work of some 18 teams.
+Although all teams were working based on issues in JIRA and many made their own dashboards, it was hard to obtain a general overview of their work.
+Problem was that each team being responsible for its own processes had led to them working in their own specific way and using JIRA differently.
+To get an overview of work to quickly understand how teams were doing I created a system that cleaned, aggregated, and visualised the data.
+Originally, I used java for business logic and D3.js for visualization.

+After leaving the company, I decided to generalise the approach and rewrote the system in python and using seaborn for visualisation.
+The new system implements a "Jira Query Language" to query JIRA and stores the results in pandas dataframes for easy processing.

+This is the work that made me decide to change my career to data science.

+> I abandoned work on this because I didn't have access to an interesting JIRA dataset like
+> the one I started the project with.

+> data cleaning / regression modelling / data imputation / visualization / python / pandas / JIRA

 # Various

 ## AutoKeras Search Space